Hyatt & Bahia Principe Joint Venture For All-Inclusive Resorts

 Hyatt has really been expanding in the all-inclusive space.
-The hotel company has today announced a deal that will see its all-inclusive portfolio grow by around 30%.
+Several weeks ago, the hotel company announced a deal that will see its all-inclusive portfolio grow by around 30%.
+There’s now an update, as the agreement has been finalized, so we have more details about what we can expect.

 Hyatt & Grupo Piñero launch all-inclusive joint venture

-Hyatt and Grupo Piñero are entering into a long-term, asset-light, 50/50 strategic joint venture based in Palm de Mallorca, Spain.
-With this, we’ll see the joint venture manage Bahia Principe-branded hotels and resorts, and own the Bahia Principle brand.
+Hyatt and Grupo Piñero have entered into a long-term, asset-light, 50/50 strategic joint venture based in Palma de Mallorca, Spain.
+With this, the joint venture manages Bahia Principe-branded hotels and resorts, and owns the Bahia Principe brand.

-Upon closing, 23 resorts with over 12,000 rooms will be joining Hyatt’s portfolio.
+With this development, 23 resorts with over 12,000 rooms are joining Hyatt’s portfolio.
 These Bahia Principe Hotels & Resorts properties are located in the Dominican Republic, Mexico, Jamaica, and Spain.
 The deal also includes Cayo Levantado Resort in the Dominican Republic.
 All of these properties will be added to Hyatt’s Inclusive Collection.

 Bahia Principe resort locations

-We can expect that Bahia Principle properties will join World of Hyatt, meaning members can earn and redeem points, and take advantage of elite perks.
-However, the timing of that remains to be seen.
+We can expect that Bahia Principe properties will join World of Hyatt, meaning members can earn and redeem points, and take advantage of elite perks.
+However, even with the deal having closed, the timing of that remains to be seen.
+For now we’re just being told that details will be shared at a later date.

-This will expand Hyatt’s all-inclusive room portfolio by around 30%, and enhance Hyatt’s position as one of the leading providers of all-inclusive offerings across the world.
-Money from this deal will reportedly be used to “enhance existing Bahia Principe resorts.”
+Once the properties are integrated, this will expand Hyatt’s all-inclusive room portfolio by around 30%, and enhance Hyatt’s position as one of the leading providers of all-inclusive offerings across the world.
+Money from this deal is being used to “enhance existing Bahia Principe resorts.”

-For Grupo Piñero, this joint venture will build on the company’s success in all-inclusive hospitality with a robust European customer base, and is expected to provide expanded opportunities with travelers in the Americas and other important markets.
+For Grupo Piñero, this joint venture builds on the company’s success in all-inclusive hospitality with a robust European customer base, and is expected to provide expanded opportunities with travelers in the Americas and other important markets.

 Here’s how Hyatt CEO Mark Hoplamazian describes this deal: